Transformers converge to invariant algorithmic cores: Discussion

-\paragraph{Cores as internal world models.} When algorithmic cores recover ground-truth task structure -- Markov transition spectra, cyclic operators for modular arithmetic -- they encode not merely input--output mappings but internal representations of the generative process underlying the data~\citep{li2022emergent,gurnee2023language,huh2024platonic}.
-This aligns with two classical ideas: the \emph{good regulator theorem}~\citep{conant1970every} and the \emph{internal model principle} from control theory~\citep{francis1976internal}, which hold that any system achieving optimal prediction or regulation should contain a model of its environment.
-If a model's core is isomorphic to the causal structure of its environment, then interpretability becomes a form of world-model recovery: extracting the model's implicit theory or actionable abstraction of the data-generating process.
-The results here provide empirical instances: Markov-chain core spectra match true transition dynamics, and modular-addition cores discover rotational structure reflecting the cyclic group symmetry of the task -- algebraic organization not present in any single input--output pair but emergent from the relational structure across the group.
+\textbf{Cores as internal world models.} The observation that independent models converge to the same invariant structure raises a natural question: what anchors these shared representations?
+If these cores are not artifacts of the architecture or training run, they might reflect the data-generating process itself.
+When algorithmic cores recover ground-truth task structure -- Markov transition spectra, cyclic operators for modular arithmetic -- they encode not merely input--output mappings but internal representations of the generative process underlying the data~\citep{li2022emergent,gurnee2023language,huh2024platonic}.
+This aligns with two classical ideas: the \emph{good regulator theorem}~\citep{conant1970every} and the \emph{internal model principle}~\citep{francis1976internal} from control theory, which hold that any system achieving optimal prediction must contain a model of its environment.
+When a core is isomorphic to the task-generating process, interpretability may be viewed as a form of internal-model recovery.